nlp2ct-shijie/nlp2ct-shijie.github.io/_pages/about.md

   - /about.html
 ---

-I am currently a first-year graduate student majoring in Computer Science at the School of Science and Technology, University of Macau.
+I am currently a first-year graduate student majoring in Computer Science at the Faculty of Science and Technology, University of Macau.
 My research direction is natural language processing.